 (December 1, 1792 – February 24, 1856)

 Nikolai Lobachevsky achieved fame through his groundbreaking development of Hyperbolic Geometry, which many people now referred to as Lobachevskian Geometry.
 William K. Clifford, who coined-up the term “Geometric Algebra”, dubbed Lobachevsky “the Copernicus of Geometry”.
-Carl Friedrich Gauss and Janos Bolyai, both of whom discovered this type of non-Euclidean Geometry independently and shortly after Lobachevsky did, had nothing but praises for the Russian genius.
-These extolments were well-deserved: given the magnitude of his geometric revolution.
-Previously, mathematicians sought to deduce Euclid’s Fifth Postulate from other axioms (or postulates).
-But Lobachevsky approached the problem differently: by devising a kind of geometry which rendered that fifth postulate invalid.
+Carl Gauss and Janos Bolyai, both of whom rediscovered this non-Euclidean Geometry independently, had nothing but praises for the Russian genius.
+An impressed Gauss facilitated Lobachevsky’s election into Goettingen’s Science Academy (in 1842), and personally lauded him via mail.
+These extolments were well-deserved: given the magnitude of his revolution.
+Previously, mathematicians sought to deduce Euclid’s Fifth Postulate from other axioms/postulates.
+But Lobachevsky approached the problem differently: by devising a kind of geometry which invalidated that fifth postulate.
 He published the details in a treatise titled: A Concise Outline of the Foundations of Geometry.
-However, the revolutionary ideas in that publication made the arbiters of St. Petersburg Academy of Sciences to reject it.
-Needless to say that this rejected “stone” is now one of the “cornerstones” of non-Euclidean Geometry.
-Like many mathematicians of his era, Nikolai Lobachevsky researched physics and astronomy early in his career.
-He made inroads in Algebraic Equations and Functional Analysis; and even came-up with the definition of a Function before Peter Dirichlet did.
-His doctoral advisor was Johann Christian Bartels: the same professor who nurtured Carl Gauss.
-His own notable students include Nikolai Brashman, who later founded the Moscow Mathematical Society.
-Among his many publications are: Geometrical Investigations on the Theory of Parallels, Pangeometry, and his flagship: Geometriya.
-The asteroid, 1858 Lobachevskij, is dedicated to his honor.
+However, the revolutionary ideas in that publication made the arbiters of St. Petersburg Science Academy to reject it.
+Needless to stress that this rejected “stone” became one of the “cornerstones” of non-Euclidean Geometry.
+Like several of his Russian contemporaries, Lobachevsky’s career began with a master’s degree in Physics and Mathematics.
+He quickly made inroads in Algebraic Equations and Functional Analysis; and even came-up with the definition of Function before Peter Dirichlet did.
+His academic adviser (Johann Christian Bartels) was the same professor who nurtured Gauss, whereas his own notable students include Nikolai Brashman who founded Moscow’s Mathematical Society.
+Among his numerous publications are: Geometriya and Pangeometry.
+He is the eponym of both the Lobachevskiy lunar impact crater and the 1858 Lobachevskij asteroid.